Jashepp/express-middleware-management/README.md

 // Returns manageObject2 on success or false if there is no middleware after it
 ```

-If there are any more features you would like me to implement, please create a github issue with an example of how you would use it.
+If there are any more features you would like me to implement, please [create a GitHub issue](https://github.com/Unchosen/express-middleware-management/issues/new) with an example of how you would use it.

 ## Known Issues